 Being an island community, Tresco is highly conscious of the need to care for the environment, and is committed to sustainable development.
 Tresco has received an award for its environmental business practices, and has formally signed up to the 10:10 campaign, committing to reduce its carbon emissions.
-Tresco is a member of the Higher Level Stewardship Agreement with Natural England, which is an agro-environmental scheme open to rural landowners and involves the care and maintenance of Tresco's Sites of Special Scientific Importance - The Great Pool, Castle Downs and the banks from Appletree to Blockhouse.
+The estate is a member of the Higher Level Stewardship Agreement with Natural England, which is an agro-environmental scheme open to rural landowners and involves the care and maintenance of Tresco's Sites of Special Scientific Importance: The Great Pool, Castle Downs and the banks from Appletree to Blockhouse.
 Natural England's Environmental Stewardship funds work to maintain and enhance the island's wildlife habitats.

 Tresco Farm is managed by Paul Christopher with his assistant Jake Newton.
 The farm is almost entirely focused on its beef herd.
 The herd consists of over 100 Limousin-cross cattle, which have around 160 acres of prime Tresco pasture to enjoy.
 The farm produces silage and hay to ensure that the herd is entirely grass-fed, producing outstanding beef, which is available almost exclusively on Tresco.
 The quality of the stock and the meat is widely acknowledged, particularly by those at Truro Market, where the cattle have been achieving the very highest prices.
 Last year, artisan butcher Philip Warren visited Tresco and was delighted and amazed by the Tresco herd.
 He said: "Tresco cattle are of a quality rarely found.
 This can only be done by the skill and dedication of a true stockman.
 Paul Christopher is one of the top men I have ever come across."
 The farm has recently been awarded "Red Tractor" status in recognition of the quality of its stewardship and animal welfare.